NullRefExcep/yii2-cms/README.md

 Block structure convention
 --------------------------

-Each valid block it's folder with to classes:
+Each valid block is a folder with to classes:

 - Block - define data block to use
 - Widget - run with data when this block use on page